168 Beacon is located on the north side of Beacon, between Berkeley and Clarendon, with 166 Beacon to the east and 170 Beacon to the west.

 Olivia Cushing died in April of 1906 and Robert Cushing died in January of 1907.

 In 1908, 168 Beacon was briefly the home of William Fisher Wharton and his wife, Susan C. (Lay) Wharton.
 They had lived at 181 Beacon the previous year.
-They also maintained a home in Groton, which appears to have been their sole residence until about 1911, when they acquired 169 Beacon as their Boston home.
+They also maintained a home, The Elms, in Groton, which appears to have been their sole residence until about 1911, when they acquired 169 Beacon as their Boston home.

 William Wharton was an attorney and had served as Assistant Secretary of State in the Benjamin Harrison Administration.